 Once you graduate, you will be eligible for voluntary BAcC membership that enhances your professional standing by attesting to the fact that you adhere to the BAcC’s professional code of conduct and standards of excellence.
 This is a huge benefit to a practitioner as the general public are now often looking for this professional standard from an acupuncturist.

-Being a BAcC member means that the practitioner can also enjoy other benefits, such as referrals for the BAcC for patient enquiries, help and support in your practice, information on the industry and a quarterly magazine with all the latest info and courses on acupuncture.
+Being a British Acupuncture Council member means that the practitioner can also enjoy a whole host of other benefits, such as referrals for the BAcC for patient enquiries, help and support in your practice, information on the industry and a quarterly magazine with all the latest info and courses on acupuncture.

 Acupuncturist salaries can vary since most are self-employed.
 The level of income can depend on how much the practitioner works, where in the country they are located, their level of experience and so forth.
 However, here is a sample breakdown of salaries based on experience: